Assiniboine River

 The Assiniboine River (/əˈsɪnᵻbɔɪn/ ə-SIN-ih-boyn; Rivière Assiniboine) is a 1070 km long river that runs through the prairies of Western Canada in Saskatchewan and Manitoba.
 It is a tributary of the Red River.
 The Assiniboine is a typical meandering river with a single main channel embanked within a flat, shallow valley in some places and a steep valley in others.
-Its main tributaries are the Qu'Appelle, Souris, and Whitesand Rivers.
+Its main tributaries are the Qu'Appelle, Souris, Shell River and Whitesand Rivers.

 The river takes its name from the Assiniboine, a First Nations peoples of the northern Great Plains.
 Robert Douglas of the Geographical Names Board of Canada (1933) made several comments as to its origin: "The name commemorates the Assiniboine natives called by La Vérendrye in 1730 'Assiniboils' and by Governor Knight in 1715 of the Hudson's Bay Company 'stone Indians.'
 Assiniboine is the name of an Indian tribe and is derived from 'assine' a stone and 'bwan' native name of the Sioux, hence Stony Sioux name was possibly given because they used heated stones in cooking their food."